-

 If the product lies in systems’ record layer or there are other constraints to build it in-house then you can choose from multiple SaaS offerings that come with decent customization.

-Cost factor can be broken down into two or more subdivisions.
-It’s not just the product cost that’s in the question, if it’s a SaaS application then recurring subscription cost, annual service, or maintenance related cost.
-For in-house development, you often spend more on resources such as creating the team and basic infrastructure..
+The cost factor can be broken down into two or more subdivisions.
+It’s not just the product cost that’s in question, if it’s a SaaS application then you have to consider the subscription cost, annual service, or maintenance related cost.
+On the other hand, for in-house development, you often spend more on resources such as creating the team and basic infrastructure..

 Ever wonder why there is still scope for on-premise applications when cloud applications have proved themselves?
 Not all the parts of the tech stack get updated at the same time leaving a range of hardware/software with different compatibility settings.
 Finding compatible applications can be a challenging task.
 In such cases building one or partnering with tech for the right solution can be a way out.